JetBrains/intellij-sdk-docs/topics/tutorials/action_system/grouping_action.md

 </group>
 ```

-After performing the steps described above, the action group and its content will be available in the <menupath>Tools</menupath> menu.
+After performing the steps described above, the action group and its content will be available in the <ui-path>Tools</ui-path> menu.
-The underlying `PopupDialogAction` implementation is reused for two entries in the <menupath>Tools</menupath> menu:
+The underlying `PopupDialogAction` implementation is reused for two entries in the <ui-path>Tools</ui-path> menu:
-* Once for the top menu entry <menupath>Tools | Pop Dialog Action</menupath> with the action `id` equal to `org.intellij.sdk.action.PopupDialogAction` as set in the [Creating Actions](working_with_custom_actions.md#registering-an-action-with-the-new-action-form) tutorial.
+* Once for the top menu entry <ui-path>Tools | Pop Dialog Action</ui-path> with the action `id` equal to `org.intellij.sdk.action.PopupDialogAction` as set in the [Creating Actions](working_with_custom_actions.md#registering-an-action-with-the-new-action-form) tutorial.
-* A second time for the menu entry <menupath>Tools | Static Grouped Actions | A Group Action</menupath> with the action `id` equal to `org.intellij.sdk.action.GroupPopDialogAction`.
+* A second time for the menu entry <ui-path>Tools | Static Grouped Actions | A Group Action</ui-path> with the action `id` equal to `org.intellij.sdk.action.GroupPopDialogAction`.

 ![Simple Action Group](grouped_action.png){width="550"}